The British School, Rio de Janeiro

 |Tweets by TBSRJ_Director|

-The school is an IB World School accredited by the Council of International Schools (CIS).
+English is the main language of instruction with Portuguese, French and Spanish also being taught.
+We are an IB World School accredited by the Council of International Schools (CIS).
 The director is a member of the Latin American Heads Conference (LAHC).
-The school has approximately 2160 pupils located on three sites.
-The Zona Sul Unit is split into two sites.
-The Botafogo Site houses a primary school and the first year of secondary school.
-The secondary school is based at the Urca Site, close to the Sugar Loaf.
-The Barra Unit is a full unit located in the Barra suburb.
-It houses a full school with students from age 2 (Pre-Nursery) to age 18 (Class 11 / Year 13).
+There are 2200 students located on three sites.
+The Zona Sul Unit is split into two Sites: Botafogo Site (primary school) and Urca Site (secondary school).
+The Barra Unit caters for students from age 2 (Pre- Nursery) to age 18.

-The extracurricular activities offered include football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama and arts.
-Depending on the age and interest of the students, hiking and climbing, rowing and sailing lessons are offered.
+Football, capoeira, volleyball, basketball, ballet, artistic gymnastics, judo, choir, music (instruments and singing), cooking, drama and arts are available.

-Air-conditioned classrooms, interactive Whiteboard in all classrooms and computers connected to the internet, science laboratories and computer & technology laboratories, libraries, gymnasiums and open spaces for sports and games, playgrounds with a variety of toys, auditoriums for drama classes, drama presentations and art exhibitions, sickbays (first-aid - nurses), and dining halls.
+Air-conditioned classrooms, interactive Whiteboards, computers, laptops, tablets, science and computer & technology & robotics labs, libraries, gymnasiums and open spaces for sports and games, playgrounds with a variety of toys, auditoriums for Drama classes, presentations and art exhibitions, sickbays (first-aid - nurses), and dining halls.